 Welcome to our constantly updated list of the best movies on Netflix UK right now.
 Netflix may have taken the world by storm with its TV output but, as you will see from the following list, there's plenty of movies on Netflix to devour once you have got all that binge-watching out of your system.

-In all there's around 150 movies to choose from here, all chosen because they are, simply, the best movies on Netflix to watch.
+In all there's around 150 movies to choose from here, all chosen because they are, simply, the best films on Netflix to watch right now.

 - Best Amazon Prime TV Shows